romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which sequence correctly represents the steps of the CodeQL analysis workflow?
+Q: Which sequence correctly represents the steps of the CodeQL analysis workflow?
 <details><summary>Show the answer</summary><p>

 - **Creating a CodeQL database -> Running CodeQL queries -> Interpreting the results**